gitoutplayed/SYSC-3110-Project/README.md

 * This is the final version of the our project

 ## Changes Made Since the Previous Deliverable
-* Added new levels
-* Added new plants (Added classes DuelSunFlower, Repeater, Wallnut)
-* Added new zombies (Added classes BucketHat, ConeHat, Football, Newspaper)
+* Added save/load
+* Finished level builder
+* Fixed bugs.
 * Added level selecter (Added class LevelChooserPanel)
-* Added new events to determine number of zombies on a tile (Added class PopupPanel)
 * Added JUnit test for zombies
 * Added JUnit test for plants
-* Implemented Undo and Redo

 ## Known Issues
 * No known issues